retentioneering/retentioneering-tools/docs/source/compare.rst

 Now everything is ready to start comparing these two groups using rete.compare() function.

-Let's say we would like first to compare convertion rate in the test-vs-compare.
+Let's say we would like to compare convertion rate in the test vs control groups.

-For this we would need to specify function that given one user trajectory will return a numerical value, 1 (converted) or 0 (not converted) in our case.
+For this we would need to specify function that given one user trajectory (in form of dataframe) will return a numerical value, 1 (converted) or 0 (not converted) in our case.
 Importantly, functiuon must take as an argument a dataframe of one user trajectory, performs any type of calculation and return a single numerical value.

-In our case user is considered converted is they have 'payment_done' event, so the function definition is very straight forward:
+In our case user is considered converted is they have 'payment_done' event, so the function definition is very straightforward:

 .. code:: ipython3